-Welcome to my series of short (around two minutes each) videos about writing Nicaragua Way.
+Welcome to my series of videos about Sandinista Memories in the writing of Nicaragua Way.
 In this five part video series I reflect on the sources of inspiration that brought me to write a Latino historical novel.
 In this first video, I recall how my own childhood memories of my father talking about Bolivar, Latin America’s great liberator, were transformed into the novel’s protagonist’s memories of her grandfather talking about Sandino, Nicaragua’s popular national hero.

-- On Writing Nicaragua Way 1: Sandinista Memories (1:48 min)
+- Sandinista Memories, On Writing Nicaragua Way 1 (1:48 min)

-- On Writing Nicaragua Way 2: A Nation of Immigrants (2:23 min)
+- A Nation of Immigrants, On Writing Nicaragua Way 2 (2:23 min)

-- On Writing Nicaragua Way 3: Globalized Connections (2:24 min)
+- Globalized Connections, On Writing Nicaragua Way 3 (2:24 min)

-- On Writing Nicaragua Way 4: From Memories to Fiction (2:40 min)
+- From Memories to Fiction, On Writing Nicaragua Way 4 (2:40 min)

-- On Writing Nicaragua Way 5: Another World Is Possible (1:52 min)
+- Another World Is Possible, On Writing Nicaragua Way 5 (1:52 min)

 These videos offer behind-the-scenes glimpses of the characters, the times and the author.
 I hope both readers and writers will enjoy this exploration of my creative process.
 May it help strengthen their own.